allyswank/s4b-project/README.md

 # Project Objectives

-We developed the `spring-cleaning.sh` script in this repository to perform quality control measures of RNA-seq data that was sequenced with Illumina methods.
+We developed the `~/RNASeq_Data/spring-cleaning.sh` script in this repository to perform quality control measures of RNA-seq data that was sequenced with Illumina methods.
 In addition, `spring-cleaning.sh` aligns trimmed RNA-seq reads to a reference genome that was obtained via NCBI.

 Total RNA was extracted from the common mouse species, *Mus musculus*, that was exposed to two separate treatment groups.
 We thank these mice for their service and dedication to the advancement of our scripting skills.

 # Script Functions

 Prior to data analysis, it is useful to understand what the purpose of each function will be.
-Here, I will outline the objective of each function that is implemented in `spring_cleaning.sh` and the input files required.
+Here, I will outline the objective of each function that is implemented in `spring-cleaning.sh` and the input files required.
 The next section will also highlight all output files generated in each function.

 ***quality_check***